splunk/observability-workshop/content/en/other/pet-clinic/2-zero-configuration.md

 ## 3. Review Profiling Data Collection

 You can now visit the Splunk APM UI and examine the application components, traces, profiling, DB Query performance and metrics.
-From the left-hand menu **APM** → Explore**, click the environment dropdown and select your environment (which is prefixed with the hostname of your instance).
+From the left-hand menu **APM** → **Explore**, click the environment dropdown and select your environment e.g. `<INSTANCE>-petclinic-service` (where`<INSTANCE>` is replaced with the value you noted down earlier).

 ![APM Environment](../images/apm-environment.png)